-When I look back on my first month living in France, I can easily say the “good times” have outnumbered the “bad”.
+Reflecting on my first month living in France, I can easily say the “good times” have outnumbered the “bad.”

-Hanging out with Geoffrey almost every day has been an adventure in itself –with enough stories to fill a book.
-It’s given me a great chance to meet some interesting “characters”.
+Hanging out with Geoffrey almost every day has been an adventure with enough stories to fill a book.
+It’s given me a great chance to meet some interesting “characters.”
 These are not the kind of folks you’d meet at fancy social gatherings.
 They are the people you’d pass on the street.
 Luckily I’ve had a chance to get to know them and experience their ways and antics.
 Here are just a few …

 Reggie is from the French Basque country.
-“I’m Basque” he proudly proclaims in his raspy, deep voice to anyone within listening distance.
-He lives on the same street as Geoffrey and spends a lot of time on his doorstep.
-When he’s not teaching the young boys in town how to play rugby.
-Reggie (shown on the right) and his good friend Matthew gave me permission to use their names and pictures in the blog.
+“I’m Basque,” he proudly proclaims to anyone within listening distance n his raspy, deep voice.
+Because they live on the same street, Reggie spends much time on Geoffrey’s doorstep.
+When he’s not teaching the boys in town how to play rugby.
+Reggie (shown on the right) and his good friend Matthew permitted me to use their names and pictures in the blog.
 I told them they could say “Hi” to the many women who like to read about life in France.

-The part that no one knew was that the mural was too big to come up the winding tower steps.
+No one knew that the mural was too big for the winding tower steps.
 Did that stop Reggie the Basque?
 Of course not!
 With a stroke of sheer genius, Reggie figured out how to hoist the mural up the side of the tower wall and maneuver it sideways into the upper window of the apartment.
 Voila!

 Perhaps the two most delightful characters I’ve met in Uzès are Michel and Nicholas.
 Both were invited, along with me and Geoffrey’s girlfriend Nandine, to have dinner with Geoffrey on a Sunday afternoon.

-Geoffrey prepared a special French meal for us with the Mont d’ Or cheese I bought at the Saturday market.
+Geoffrey prepared a special French meal with Mont d’ Or cheese I bought at the Saturday market.
 “Mont d’ Or” means “mountain of gold” in English.
 It tastes like honey from heaven.
 The cheese comes in a round bamboo container with a paper lid.
-To prepare Mont d’ Or you remove the box lid and stuff two or three cloves of garlic deep down into the middle of the cheese.
-Wrap the container in aluminum foil and bake the cheese for approximately 30 minutes, or until it is nicely melted.
+To prepare Mont d’ Or, remove the box lid and stuff two or three cloves of garlic deep into the middle of the cheese.
+Wrap the container in aluminum foil and bake the cheese for approximately 30 minutes until it is nicely melted.

-Geoffrey served the Mont d’ Or with boiled potatoes, a salad with vinaigrette dressing, and fresh baguettes.
-For dessert we had Fromage blanc with rum raisin sauce, sprinkled with roasted almonds.
+Geoffrey served Mont d’ Or with boiled potatoes, a salad with vinaigrette dressing, and fresh baguettes.
+We had Fromage blanc with rum raisin sauce sprinkled with roasted almonds for dessert.

 Who wouldn’t have fun with guys like these?